repobee/repobee/docs/peer.rst

 4. Create a new ``issue.md`` file apologetically explaining that you messed up:

 .. code-block:: none

     Review of master-repo-2 (for real this time!)

     Sorry, I messed up with the allocations previously.
 Disregard the previous allocations (repo access has been revoked anyway).

-5. Assign peer reviews again, with the new issue, with repomate ``assign-peer-reviews -mn master-repo-2 -sf students.txt --num-reviews 2 --issue issue.md``
+5. Assign peer reviews again, with the new issue, with repomate ``assign-reviews -mn master-repo-2 -sf students.txt --num-reviews 2 --issue issue.md``

 And that's it!
 Disaster averted.